 We know our curriculum is working in the Art, Design & Photography department through the upward trend in our results since we laid the foundations for our curriculum.
-Departmental QA and student voice reflects that pupils feel that the Art and Design curriculum is suitably challenging, enjoyable and that they know how to progress in the subject and feel supported by teaching staff.
+Both Fine Art and Photography ALPS scores were at their recent highest with 100% A-B this year.
+Fine Art GCSE has shown an upward trend in grades 7-9 and has continued to maintain an overall higher standard.
+In comparison to National Averages for the Art & Design subjects our students are consistently achieving above their peers.
+Departmental QA and student voice suggests that pupils feel that the Art and Design curriculum is suitably challenging, enjoyable and that they know how to progress in the subject and feel supported by teaching staff.
 Our students are motivated and often work in the art rooms outside of lessons to put extra effort and time in their work right from Y7 to Y13.
+At both GCSE & A-level Art and Design subjects continue to be popular with most students progressing to further study in a related field.